-Your Company signs MoU with the Ministry of Civil Aviation every year after negotiation meetings in Department of Public Enterprises.
+Your Company used to sign MoU with the Ministry of Civil Aviation every year after negotiation meetings in Department of Public Enterprises.
 For the year 2016-17 as per Performance Evaluation Report submitted by your Company, the MoU rating was "Very Good" and for 2017-18, your Company has been rated as "Good".
-Your Company has sought exemption for the year 2018-19 and 2019-20 from signing MoU from Department of Public Enterprises (DPE) through Ministry of Civil Aivation (MoCA) due to ongoing disinvestment.
+Your Company has been rated as "Good".
+Your Company has sought exemption for the year 2018-19 onwards from signing MoU from Department of Public Enterprises (DPE) through Ministry of Civil Aivation (MoCA) due to ongoing disinvestment.